 You can earn a graduate degree in finance even if you had a different major for your bachelor's degree.
 Many schools prefer a related degree background, but almost none of them require it.
 If you haven't already done so, consider getting some academic or professional experience with finance.
 The time which international students spend in school should be foundational and exploratory - you can think of it like dating lots of different jobs you might want to end up with for the rest of your life.
 As a career field, while it can be a demanding career it can be financially rewarding.

 If you're going to invest in a graduate degree in finance, it's a good idea to have explored quite a few things.
-You should have already developed relatively specific goals for what you'd like to accomplish using that degree, and what kind of life you're setting yourself up for after graduation.
-Some ways you might do this are: through an internship, by interviewing or shadowing finance professionals in your network, or by taking a few undergraduate classes in finance at a school in your area, like Concord University, which has a great undergraduate program in finance for international students.
+You should have already developed specific goals for what you'd like to accomplish with a degree in finance, and what kind of life you're setting yourself up for after graduation; some ways you might do this are: through an internship, by interviewing or shadowing finance professionals in your network, or by taking a few undergraduate classes in finance at a school in your area.
 A master's degree in finance is an advanced degree - meaning you already know the basics of finance before you ever enroll.

 Generally, graduate degree programs are much more specific and in-depth than those offered in undergrad.
 You'll spend more time learning about and practicing the actual things you'll need for your work, as opposed to just general theories.
 The latest financial crisis has changed the face of the financial sector very significantly in various ways across the globe, so it may be a good idea for international students to take some time to do research on the specific kinds of jobs they're aiming to get hired for before enrolling in an advanced finance degree program.
 You'll need to be very sure of what you want, especially in the field of finance where specifics matter and stakes are high.